i4Ds/STIX-MWA/README.md

 - `plot_flare.py` – visualization helpers.
 - `utils.py` – shared helpers.
 - `calibration.py`, `selfcal.py`, `mwa_imaging.py` – calibration and imaging routines.

 ---

+## Data

+All observations are already downloaded and are located on the /mnt/nas05/data02/predrag/data/mwa_data

+---

+## Article

+Start of the paper containing introduction, detailed related-work and methodology is located in the _results folder.

+---